In this article we’ll take a look at some of the best bandsaws for the money, whether you need one for woodworking, metal cutting or both.

 When fully assembled, it measures roughly 3ft long, 18inch wide and 30 inches high.

-Unfortunately, it doesn’t come cheap but you can’t go wrong with it for your metal cutting needs, it should last for ages.Click here to check the latest prices.
+Unfortunately, it doesn’t come cheap but you can’t go wrong with it for your metal cutting needs, it should last for ages.Click here for BEST price.

 Charnwood B350 Bandsaw Review: best 14 inches band saw